 What is headlight restoration?

 Headlight casings can get foggy, dull, yellowed and cloudy over time from oxidisation.
-This happens when the UV protective layer starts to degrade and can be worsened by some of the cleaning solutions used when you get your car washed.
+This happens when the UV protective layer starts to degrade and can be made worse by some of the cleaning solutions used when you get your car washed.

-When your headlight has become too dull it affects your visibility at night and, if they become too faded, it might get flagged during an MOT as an advisory.
+When your headlight has become too dull it affects your visibility at night.
+If they become too faded, it might get flagged during an MOT as an advisory.

-However, it is possible to check your headlights and carry out headlight restoration at home.
+However, it's possible to check your headlights and carry out headlight restoration at home.

 Clean your headlights with the toothpaste method

-This is a cheap alternative to professional headlight restoration that requires a little elbow grease and time.
+This is a cheap alternative to professional headlight restoration that requires a little effort and time.

 Pick up some toothpaste with baking soda, or you can add some yourself for some abrasion.

 Wash the headlights first, then apply a thick coat of paste with your fingertips.
 Grab an old toothbrush and rub in small circles for between 5 and 10 minutes until the debris and grit is gone.

 Use baking soda and vinegar to clean your headlights